kpetrosky/Pre-work-Study-Guide/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
+It is important to have skills that I can use in a career.
 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+I built this project to help with studying for this class.
 - What problem does it solve?
+It taught me the basics of HTML, and CSS.
 - What did you learn?
+All of the basics.

 ## Installation